Do you want a cookie?

 Growing pots made from coconut fibers are also available to buy.
 However, you have to fill these with soil yourself before you can put your seeds in the soil.
 As with the swelling tablets, you can also plant these pots directly into the soil.
 There are also plant pots made from hemp fibers, which are also biodegradable.
 However, they take a little longer to decompose, around 10 weeks.
 This makes them unsuitable for planting in.

 Normal clay and plastic pots can of course also be used for sowing.
 In general, you should always make sure that the water can drain out of the growing pots.
 This is because your seedlings should not stand in water, as this can quickly lead to mold.
-You can find out what else you should consider when growing in our article Growing vegetable plants.
+You can find out what else you should consider when growing in our article Growing Vegetable Plants.

 Pre-feeding swelling tablets